Nebrethar/Global-Consent-Cookie-Sandbox/README.md

  "SNAPSHOT CHANGES" will take a "snapshot" of modified cookies.

- A "CLEAR COOKIES" Development button is also available that clears all vookies from the browser.<br />
- It is available in the file "cookie.html"

  ## Licensing and Copyright

  All source code copyright is retained by the contributors.
 All contriubtions and source code are licensed under the MIT license.